 Loch Morlich is often considered one of the most beautiful lochs in Scotland.
 It is located east of Aviemore in the heart of Glenmore and the Rothiemurchus Forest.
 The loch is a great place for watersports, from SUP and boat hire (canoe, kayak, rowing boat) to lessons with qualified guides on the loch.

-One of the most unique things to do in the Cairngorms that I’ve come across is a pony trekking experience with Scot Mountain Holidays.
+One of the most unique things to do in the Cairngorms that I’ve come across is hot tent camping trips with Scot Mountain Holidays.
 Their Highland Wilderness Glamping trips are packhorse-supported multi-day expeditions through the Cairngorms.

-Guests stay in a heated Nordic tipi and thanks to the help of the sturdy Highland ponies there are comfy camp beds and even a hot shower!
+Guests stay in a heated Nordic tipi and thanks to the help of the sturdy Highland and Fell ponies there are comfy camp beds and even a hot shower!

 ♥ Cairngorms Dark Sky Park